zendframework/zf2-documentation/docs/src/migration/namespacing-old-classes.rst

 Namespacing Old Classes
 =======================

-ZF2's minimal version is PHP 5.4.
-The most notable feature of PHP 5.3 is the addition of namespaces, which ZF2 fully embraces.
-Moreover, new projects built on ZF2 also fully embrace PHP namespaces.
+One of the major changes in ZF2 has been the introduction of namespaces.
+A namespace is a feature that has been introduced in PHP 5.3 and is extensively used within ZF2.
 The addition of namespaces to PHP has greatly improved the readability of long class names and has helped better organize code into modules and components.
 This transition has also given birth to some naming best practices that help developers organize their code bases consisting of classes, components, and modules in a consistent and clean fashion.

 Converting an older code base that follows the original PEAR/ZF underscore separated class naming convention into a properly namespaced codebase is one